Gambier Islands: Geology

 The Gambier Islands formed from a hot spot under the Pacific Plate, which is moving northwestward at a rate of 12.5 cm per year.
 They are part of an atoll that formed between 5.6 and 5.7 million years ago.
 The central island has already partially subsided, so that ancient parts of the crater rim still protrude from the water as islands of igneous rocks.
 The long-sunken caldera can still be noted by the position of the islands in the lagoon.

 The entire group sits on an underwater rise that sinks relatively rapidly in the south and east, so that the 65 km long fringing reef only rises above the water surface on three sides.
 From there, numerous low motus, composed of coral sand and rubble, rise just above the sea surface.

 Economy

-Today, pearl farming is practiced in the numerous pearl farms in the Gambier lagoons, whose relatively cold waters allow the production of quality pearls.
-There are 129 farms, including fourteen companies.
+Today, pearl farming is widely practiced in the Gambier lagoons, whose relatively cold waters allow the production of quality pearls.
+There are 129 pearl farms, including fourteen companies.
 In recent years, although far from the large population centers of French Polynesia, the archipelago has seen its population increase thanks to pearl farming and the exploitation of mother-of-pearl.